Yes2Health Broadcasting Network: The Secret of Health

-The Secret of Health (also branded as Kaalamang Pangkalusgan or Kalusugan Iwas Karamdaman) is the flagship health news and discussion program of Yes2Health, hosted by doctors of naturopathy Algy Bacla, Jun Alquizar, and Yes2Health CEO Remelito Uy.
+The Secret of Health (also branded as Kaalamang Pangkalusgan or Kalusugan Iwas Karamdaman) is the flagship health news and discussion program of Yes2Health, hosted by doctors of naturopathy Algy Bacla, Mishael Gines and Ronald Paler.
 The program is heard on XFM radio stations as an hour-long live consultation show from Mondays to Fridays at 12:30 PM after XFM News Nationwide and on Sundays at 11:00 am.

-Aside from XFM, the program also airs a separate syndicated edition through third-party AM and FM networks, such as on RMN's DZXL 558 (nightly at 9:00 pm), IBMI's DWWW 774 (30-minutes on weeknights at 9:00 pm and Sundays at 11:00 am, coterminus with XFM), MBC's DZRH (30-minutes every Sunday at 8:30 pm), MBC's Radyo Natin (through various affiliates), AWR 89.1 (every Saturday at 4:00 pm), and was previously heard on GMA's Super Radyo DZBB (30-minutes every Sunday at 9:00 pm).
+Aside from XFM, the program also airs a separate syndicated edition through third-party AM and FM networks, such as on RMN's DZXL 558 (nightly at 9:00 pm), IBMI's DWWW 774 (30-minutes on weeknights at 9:00 pm and Sundays at 11:00 am, coterminus with XFM), MBC's DZRH (30-minutes every Sunday at 8:30 pm), MBC's Radyo Natin (through various affiliates), AWR 89.1 (every Saturday at 4:00 pm), PCMC's DZMM Radyo Patrol 630 and DZMM TeleRadyo (every Sunday at 4:00 am and delayed telecast on PRTV Prime Media at 6:00 am), and was previously heard on GMA's Super Radyo DZBB (30-minutes every Sunday at 9:00 pm).